7 days in the Maldives A Perfect Itinerary for Travelers

 Day 5.
 Rangali Island

 The best time to visit the site is from July to August.
-Enjoy a long day on the ocean through offshore snorkeling or an exclusive jetski.
+Enjoy a long day on the ocean through offshore snorkeling or exclusive jet skiing.
 You will experience divergent and colorful marine life in the pristine waters of Rangali.

 Plus, arrange a lunch at the 5-star restaurant, Ithaa, for unmatched views.
-So, start your adventurous trip to Rangali with a deep-sea fishing tour in the sunrise.
+So, start your adventurous trip to Rangali with a deep-sea fishing tour at sunrise.
 Are you in love with visiting the exotic landscape on the island?